 - A. Performance of Services.
-Contractor shall be compensated on a cost reimbursement basis, subject to the limitations described in this Agreement and all exhibits hereto, for provision of the Units of Service (UOS) or other deliverables as established in Exhibit B-1 MH based on satisfactory performance of the services described in the Exhibit A(s) MH. - B. Medi-Cal Services.
-The services provided by Contractor's Program described in the Exhibit A(s) MH that are covered by the Medi-Cal Program will be reimbursed by County from Federal Financial Participation (FFP) and State and local funds as specified in Exhibit B-1 MH. - C. Non-Medi-Cal Billable Services.
-County recognizes that some of the services provided by Contractor's Program, described in the Exhibit A(s) MH, may not be reimbursable by Medi-Cal, and such services may be reimbursed by other County, State, and Federal funds only to the extent specified in Exhibit B-1 MH and pursuant to Paragraph I.F of this Exhibit B MH.
-Funds for these services are included within the Maximum Contract Amount, and are subject to the same requirements as funds for services provided pursuant to the Medi-Cal program. - D. Medi-Cal Subsidy: County may provide a subsidy to Contractor, as specified in Exhibit B-1 MH for Non-Medi-Cal services provided in Medi-Cal programs.
+Contractor shall be compensated on a cost reimbursement basis, subject to the limitations described in this Agreement and all exhibits hereto, for provision of the Units of Service (UOS) or other deliverables as established in Exhibit B-1-MH based on satisfactory performance of the services described in the Exhibit A(s)-MH. - B. Medi-Cal Billable Services.
+The services provided by Contractor's Program described in the Exhibit A(s) MH that are covered by the Medi-Cal Program will be reimbursed by County from Federal Financial Participation (FFP) and State and local matching funds as specified in Exhibit B-1-MH and subject to Paragraph I.F (Funding Sources) of this Exhibit B MH. - C. Non-Medi-Cal Billable Services.
+County recognizes that some of the services provided by Contractor's Program, described in the Exhibit A(s) MH, may not be reimbursable by Medi-Cal, and such services may be reimbursed by other County, State, and Federal funds to the extent specified in Exhibit B-1-MH and pursuant to Paragraph I.F (Funding Sources) of this Exhibit B MH.
+Funds for these services are included within the Maximum Contract Amount, and are subject to the same requirements as funds for services provided pursuant to the Medi-Cal program. - D. Medi-Cal Subsidy: County may provide a subsidy to Contractor, as specified in Exhibit B-1-MH for Non-Medi-Cal services provided in Medi-Cal programs.
 Subsidy shall not be used to reimburse disallowed costs including those in excess of budgeted amounts, improper costs, and any audit exceptions or adjustments.
-Reallocation of subsidy is at the discretion of the Director.
-Contractor shall make written application to Director, in advance and no later than April 1 of each Fiscal Year, to reallocate subsidy as outlined in Exhibit B-1 MH between programs.
-Director reserves the right to approve a subsidy reallocation in the year end cost settlement. - E. Limitations on Use of Funds Received Pursuant to this Agreement.
-Contractor shall use the funds provided by County exclusively for the purposes of performing the services described in Exhibit A to this Agreement.
+Reallocation of subsidy is at the discretion of the Behavioral Wellness Director or designee.
+Contractor shall make written application to Behavioral Wellness Director or designee, in advance and no later than April 1 of each Fiscal Year, to reallocate subsidy as outlined in Exhibit B-1-MH between programs.
+Behavioral Wellness Director or designee reserves the right to approve a subsidy reallocation in the year end cost settlement. - E. Limitations on Use of Funds Received Pursuant to this Agreement.
+Contractor shall use the funds provided by County exclusively for the purposes of performing the services described in the Exhibit(s) A MH to this Agreement.
 Expenses shall comply with the requirements established in OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and all other applicable regulations.
-Violation of this provision or use of County funds for purposes other than those described in the Exhibit A(s) shall constitute a material breach of this Agreement. - F. Funding Sources.
-The Director may reallocate between funding sources at his/her discretion during the term of the contract, including to utilize and maximize any additional funding or FFP provided by local, State, or Federal law, regulation, policy, procedure, or program.
-The Director also reserves the right to reallocate between funding sources in the year end cost settlement.
+Violation of this provision or use of County funds for purposes other than those described in the Exhibit A(s) MH shall constitute a material breach of this Agreement.

+F. Funding Sources.
+The Behavioral Wellness Director or designee may reallocate between funding sources at his/her discretion, including to utilize and maximize any additional funding or FFP provided by local, State, or Federal law, regulation, policy, procedure, or program.
+The Behavioral Wellness Director or designee also reserves the right to reallocate between funding sources in the year end cost settlement.
 Reallocation of funding sources does not alter the Maximum Contract Amount and does not require an amendment to the contract.